top of page

 For eligible children under Medicaid, a variety of orthodontic services may be covered.
 This coverage traditionally includes:

 It's important to understand that while Medicaid does offer coverage for these services, the assistance is generally provided when braces are deemed medically necessary.
-Cosmetic orthodontics or services considered non-essential might not be covered, so if you are considering getting braces later in life, you might have to pay for them entirely.
+Cosmetic orthodontics or non-essential services might not be covered, so if you are considering getting braces later in life, you might have to pay for them entirely.

 Limitations and Exclusions in Medicaid Orthodontic Coverage